 How Often Should I Apply New Thermal Paste?

 Thermal paste can dry out over time, and this drying process can cause it to lose some effectiveness.
-For best results, it is a good idea to reapply thermal paste every so often.
+It is a good idea to reapply thermal paste every so often for the best results.

 Good thermal paste should be able to last several years.
-As long as the thermal paste itself is still relatively new, anywhere between three to five years is quite normal.
+As long as the thermal paste is relatively new, anywhere between three to five years is normal.

 Because of its shelf life, reapplying thermal paste very often will not necessarily improve your computer’s performance.
-In other words, there is no need to apply new thermal paste every few months.
+In other words, applying new thermal paste every few months is not necessary.

-A good rule of thumb is to change out the thermal paste whenever you remove the CPU’s cooler for a good cleaning.
+A good rule of thumb is changing the thermal paste whenever you remove the CPU’s cooler for a good cleaning.
 However, this also depends on how often you remove the cooler.

-In most cases, you will only see substantial differences in cooling if you haven’t changed your paste in about five years or so.
+In most cases, you will only see substantial differences in cooling if you haven’t changed your paste in about five years.

 How Long Does Thermal Paste Last Once Applied?

-We’ve mentioned that most people who build, modify, or otherwise work with computers seem to agree that thermal paste should be good for at least three years once it is applied.
+We’ve mentioned that most people who build, modify, or otherwise work with computers agree that thermal paste should be good for at least three years once it is applied.

-Many people are comfortable using thermal paste for up to five years minimum.
+Many people are comfortable using thermal paste for up to 5 years minimum.
 However, there are a few things to keep in mind here.

 The general climate, your computer’s cooling system, and the quality of the paste you purchase can all affect its longevity once you apply it.

-It’s a good idea to use the thermal paste that is recommended for the specific CPU you are using.
+It’s a good idea to use the thermal paste recommended for your specific CPU.
 While you can go with any paste, using recommended options could increase the life or effectiveness of the paste.

-The average life of your paste might be shorter if you overclock your computer or play games with high-end graphics frequently.
+The average life of your paste might be shorter if you overclock your computer or frequently play games with high-end graphics.

 Paste has a shelf life whether you store it or apply it.
-You can check to see if your stored paste is still good by examining its texture.
-If the paste is very hard or seems watery, it is a good idea to get a new tube of paste before applying it to your computer.
+Examining its texture, you can check to see if your stored paste is still good.
+If the paste is very hard or seems watery, it is a good idea to get a new paste tube before applying it to your computer.

 Thermal paste is an excellent product designed for one purpose, and it can do its job very well if you use it properly.